AneudyM/mint/README.md

-# mint-web
+# MintWeb

-Mint Web is a Web Front-End project builder written in Go.
+MintWeb is a front-end web design aide.